History of Denis Shapovalov in Timeline

 October 2013: First Junior Singles Title

-In October 2013, Denis Shapovalov won his first junior singles title at the ITF G5 in Burlington, Ontario.
+In October 2013, Shapovalov won his first junior singles title at the ITF G5 in Burlington, Ontario.

 April 2014: Second Junior Singles Title

-In July 2014, Denis Shapovalov won the singles and doubles titles at the ITF G4 in San José.
+In July 2014, Shapovalov won the singles and doubles titles at the ITF G4 in San José.

-September 2015: US Open Junior Title
+September 2015: US Open Junior Performance

 October 2015: Junior Davis Cup Title